 If you default on the loan, your lender is allowed to reclaim your home or vehicle and sell it in order to recoup their losses; this protection means they're often the lowest interest loans available.

 Unsecured loans don't require that surety so they're more accessible, more flexible and you're better protected as you don't have to give anything other than your word that you'll repay.

 Whether you go for an unsecured or secured loan you'll generally come across fixed rate and variable rate options.
-If you choose a loan that offers variable interest rates you need to be away that the rate and your repayments could increase or (potentially) decrease during the loan term.
+If you choose a loan that offers variable interest rates you need to be aware that the rate and your repayments could increase or (potentially) decrease during the loan term.

 Fixed rate loans guarantee the rate of interest throughout the loan period so you pay back the same amount every month, over the full loan term.